kuzudb/kuzu-blog/src/content/post/2025-03-23-kuzu-mcp-server.md

     }
 }
 ```
-All you have to do is replace `/path/to/your/database/football_db` with the absolute path to the Kuzu
+Replace `/path/to/your/database/football_db` with the absolute path to your local Kuzu
-database on your machine.
+database.
 Save the file, and restart the Claude Desktop app.
 You should now be able to
 start querying the database via the MCP server!

 <Image src="/img/kuzu-mcp-server/mcp-kuzu-claude-1.png" alt="Claude Desktop MCP client chat window at open" />

 You should see a tool icon on the bottom right corner of the chat window, which indicates that the
-Claude Desktop app sees the available tools from the MCP server.
-To test it, we can begin asking
-questions about football players from Argentina.
+Claude Desktop app detects the available tools exposed from the MCP server.
+To test it, let’s ask a question about players from Argentina:

 <Image src="/img/kuzu-mcp-server/mcp-kuzu-claude-2.gif" alt="Asking the Claude Desktop MCP client to tell us about the players from Argentina" />

-The first query run is the `getSchema` function, which returns the schema of the database, following which
-another query is executed to get the players from Argentina via the `query` function.
-Each time the agent
+Claude first runs getSchema to understand the database layout, then executes a query to find players from Argentina.
-needs to send a query to the database, it will first ask for permission from the user.
+Before each query, Claude first asks for permission from the user.
 This is part
 of the safety measures built into the MCP protocol, which every MCP client is responsible to maintain.

-As can be seen from the response, the players from Argentina in the database are Lionel Messi and Angel Di Maria.
+The response tells us that the players from Argentina are Lionel Messi and Angel Di Maria.

 ## Example client 2: Cursor

 Cursor is a popular IDE that supports MCP clients in its agents mode.
 To connect to the Kuzu MCP server from Cursor,
 you need to follow these steps:

-1. Install the Cursor app from the [official website](https://www.cursor.com/).
+1. Install the Cursor app from [cursor.com](https://www.cursor.com/).
 2. Open the Cursor app and navigate to the "Cursor" menu on the top left corner.
 3. Click on "Settings > Cursor Settings" and then click on the "MCP" tab.
 4. Click on "Add new global MCP server", which will open a new file called `mcp.json`.

-We will run the Kuzu MCP server inside Cursor via Node.js by entering the following configuration into the `mcp.json` file:
+We'll run the Kuzu MCP server inside Cursor via Node.js by entering the following configuration into the `mcp.json` file:

 ```json
 {